charlesjamb/reddit-clone/readme/README2.md

     3. In your views directory, create a file called `post-list.pug` and try to recreate the same output as you did with HTML.
 You will have access to a variable called `posts`, that will have been transmitted by the call to `render`.
 You will need to use the `each` functionality of Pug to do this.

 ## Exercise 8: Layouts
-This exrcise expands on the previous one.
+This exercise expands on the previous one.
 In the previous exercise, we saw how to generate dynamic HTML by using a template engine.
 This is great, but normally we have to send a **full HTML page** rather than a part of a page.

 Pug lets us do this using [inheritance](https://pugjs.org/language/inheritance.html).
 We start by defining a "layout", which is simply a template with some placeholders.
 Then, when we render our main template -- the one you created in the previous exercise -- we specify how the placeholders should be filled in.